Proslavery thought: Proslavery views in the 20th century

 In the 20th century, the American philosopher Robert Nozick defended the notion of voluntary slavery, whereby persons voluntarily sell themselves into slavery.
 In Anarchy, State and Utopia, Nozick writes, "The comparable question about an individual is whether a free system will allow him to sell himself into slavery.
 I believe that it would."
 Commenting on Nozick's views, David Ellerman (writing under the pseudonym "J. Philmore") notes parallels with provisions in the Institutes of Justinian that permit individuals to sell themselves into slavery.

 Rousas Rushdoony, an adherent of theonomy, believed that Old Testament laws should be applied in the present day, including those laws that permitted slavery.
 Unlike Nozick, who believed that slavery should be limited to those who voluntarily agreed to it, Rushdoony supported the forcible enslavement of all who rejected Christianity.
 Rushdoony also asserted that even though antebellum American slavery was un-Biblical, it was still a positive good.

 Jack Kershaw, who served as an attorney for James Earl Ray, the assassin of Martin Luther King Jr., is famous for saying "Somebody needs to say a good word for slavery."

-Robert Creel, who served as Grand Dragon of Alabama for the United Klans of America from March 1964 to January 1966 and notoriously supported Goldwater, once stated that "I got news for you niggers.
+Robert Creel, who served as Grand Dragon of Alabama for the United Klans of America from March 1964 to January 1966 and supported Barry Goldwater, once stated: "I got news for you niggers.
 We're on the move too.
 I don't believe in segregation.
 I believe in slavery."

 Representative Howard W. Smith (D-VA) had been described by contemporaries as an apologist for slavery who invoked the Ancient Greeks and Romans in its defense, furthermore stating civilizations such as Ancient Egypt and Rome were made great through this institution.

 In the 1980s, Rabbi Meir Kahane introduced legislation into Israel's Knesset, which in part stated that "Non-Jews will be obliged to assume duties, taxes and slavery.
 If he does not agree to slavery and taxes, he will be forcibly deported".
 The legislation was rejected, with one MK comparing it to Nazi Germany's infamous Nuremberg Laws.

 Rabbi Avigdor Miller claimed that the Emancipation Proclamation had come too soon to "civilize" the African Americans.